JorgeDelro/sensitivity_analysis/README.md

-# sensitivity_analysis
+# Bsyesian sensitivity analysis
-function to perform Bayesian sensitivity analysis
+A function to perform Bayesian sensitivity analysis from brms fitted models.